Introducing Baby Haden!

 Yep, he’s here!
 And he’s perfect.
 And cute.
 And adorable.
 And… Tiring.
 It is crazy how exhausting the newborn stage is!
 I tried to be mentally prepared but I almost think it’s impossible because each baby is so different.

 Luckily Haden seems to be a great sleeper and hardly ever cries.
 It definitely hasn’t been bliss though.
 I got Mastitis the third day I was home.
 If you’ve never had it count your blessings because it seriously feels like death!
-The antibiodics they gave me didn’t work so it spread all over and I had it for five days!
-At one point I had to be spoon fed because I couldn’t even feed myself I was in so much pain.
+The antibiotics they gave me didn’t work so it spread all over and I had it for five days!
+At one point I had to be spoon-fed because I couldn’t even feed myself I was in so much pain.